31 Radical, Liberating Questions to Ask God About Your Giving

 See also Acts 17:26 and Ephesians 2:10.

-3. Is my life revolving around You?
-Open my eyes, Father.
-What am I holding onto that’s robbing me of present joy and future reward?
-What am I guarding and keeping for myself that’s preventing me from having to depend wholeheartedly on You?
-Since money and things have mass, and mass exerts gravity, and gravity holds us in orbit, what can I give away that will bring me greater freedom?
-Which of “my” assets can I give to You, so that You will be my center of gravity?
+3. Father, what am I guarding and keeping for myself that’s preventing me from depending wholeheartedly on You?
+Which of “my” assets can I give to You, so that You, not money and things, will be my center of gravity?

 “No servant can serve two masters.
 Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve both God and Money.”
 (Luke 16:13)